Intermediary Liability

 Conclusion

-Navigating intermediary liability in Nigeria requires global platforms to be cautious about the content they host and how they moderate it.
-With no blanket immunity for user-generated content like Section 230 in the U.S., platforms must carefully manage risks related to defamation, censorship decisions, and copyright infringement.
-To stay compliant and minimize legal threats, platforms should develop robust content policies, monitor local legal developments, and proactively engage with Nigerian regulatory authorities.
+Navigating intermediary liability in Nigeria requires tech platforms to be cautious about the content they host and how they moderate it, in Nigeria.
+With no blanket immunity for user-generated content like Section 230 in the U.S., it would be prudent for platforms to proactively manage local risks related to online defamation, censorship decisions, copyright infringement and online harms generally.

 This publication is not intended to provide legal advice and is not prepared with a specific client in mind.
 Kindly seek professional advice specific to your situation.
 You may also reach out to your usual Balogun Harold contact or contact us via support@balogunharold.com for support.